Skip to content

 The first argument of an event handler function will be the object that emits the event.
 The second argument will be of type myEventArgs, an object that provides details about the event, which we will discuss later.
 To trigger an event from outside an emitter object, we add the envoyerEvt method to the class:

-' method to request the emission of an event
+' method of requesting the issue of an evt

 ' we act as if the event originated here